apache/airflow/docs/helm-chart/manage-dags-files.rst

 git-sync solution is primarily designed to be used for local, POSIX-compliant volumes to checkout Git repositories into.
 Part of the process of synchronization of commits from git-sync involves checking out new version of files in a freshly created folder and swapping symbolic links to the new folder, after the checkout is complete.
-This is done to ensure that the whole DAGs folder is consistent at all times.
-The way git-sync works with symbolic-link swaps, makes sure that Parsing the DAGs always work on a consistent (single-commit-based) set of files in the whole DAG folder.
+This is done to ensure that the whole Dags folder is consistent at all times.
+The way git-sync works with symbolic-link swaps, makes sure that Parsing the Dags always work on a consistent (single-commit-based) set of files in the whole DAG folder.

 This approach, however might have undesirable side effects when the folder that git-sync works on is not